-If agricultural land cannot be partitioned, then the land shall be allotted to the heir who has lived with the decedent and managed the family household.
-In the absence of such an heir, the land shall be allotted to the heir who is able and willing to manage the household.
+If agricultural land cannot be partitioned, then the land shall be allotted to the heir who lives on the farmstead and who had managed the farm together with the decedent.
+In the absence of such an heir, the land shall be allotted to the heir who is able and willing to manage the farm.